Justin Herbert Player Prop Bets for NFL Week 14 | Los Angeles vs. New York 12/12/2021

 Matchup vs. New York

-- The 255.0 passing yards the Giants allow per game makes them the NFL's 16th-ranked pass defense this season.
+- The Giants have the NFL's 16th-ranked pass defense this season, surrendering 255.0 yards per game through the air.

-- The Giants' defense is 18th in the league, conceding 1.7 passing touchdowns per game.
+- With 20 passing TDs allowed this season, the Giants defense is ranked 18th in the league.

 Recent Performances

-- Herbert put together a 317-yard performance against the Bengals last week, completing 74.3% of his passes and throwing for three touchdowns with one interception.
+- Against the Bengals last week, Herbert went 26-for-35 (74.3%) for 317 yards with three touchdown passes and one interception.

-- Over his last three games, Herbert has collected 1,002 passing yards (334.0 per game) while connecting on 84 of 120 passes (70% completion percentage), with eight touchdowns and four interceptions.
+- Over his last three games, Herbert has recorded 1,002 passing yards (334.0 per game) while completing 84 of 120 passes (70% completion percentage), with eight touchdowns and four interceptions.

 Herbert's Los Angeles Teammates